jorispos/conceptorsteering/README.md

 We are bravely attempting to steer the behavior of a GPT-2XL model using Conceptors.<br>
 Inspired by recent discoveries and successes in activation engineering/steering.

-by Joris Postmus & Steven Abreau (supervisor)
+by Joris Postmus & Steven Abreu (supervisor)

 <hr>